-Let’s say you don’t go with a water heater style shower though, you’re not completely out of luck.
+Let’s say you don’t go with a water heater-style shower; you’re not completely out of luck.
 Solar showers absorb heat from the sun via a dark exterior that can absorb infrared rays.
 It takes a few hours to get warm and won’t function on a cloudy day, but you have to admire the simplicity.
-Another option is to simply heat water over a fire before transferring it to the shower.
+Another option is to heat water over a fire before transferring it to the shower.
 You could bring a large pot to warm up the water in, but a small pot of boiling water mixed with cold water can also do the trick.

 How Much Water Capacity Do You Need?

 Camping showers are limited by the reservoir that’s connected to them.
-Some, like the solar showers and pressurized tank models, have a set capacity, while others like the pump and water heater showers can be connected to a bucket or any suitable container.
+Some, like the solar showers and pressurized tank models, have a set capacity.
+In contrast, others, like the pump and water heater showers, can be connected to a bucket or any suitable container.
 Showers can go through 2.5 gallons per minute, which means you’ll need to conserve your water.
-Only open the valve/nozzle when you need to rinse off shampoo or soap, you can’t just let it run continuously.
+Only open the valve/nozzle when you need to rinse off shampoo or soap; you can’t just let it run continuously.

 Do You Need a Privacy Tent or Camping Shower Tent?

-Camping shower tents should absolutely have a floor though, as your feet will be inundated with mud without one.
-The floor on a camping shower redirects the water towards the exterior of the tent or to a greywater receptacle if one is being used.
+Camping shower tents should absolutely have a floor, as your feet will be inundated with mud without one.
+The floor on a camping shower redirects the water towards the tent’s exterior or to a greywater receptacle if one is being used.
 When you’re not showering, a portable camping shower tent can also be used for a toilet or changing clothes.
 A camp shower is a better choice if you prioritize versatility.

 Always Consider the Environment